Transformers Manufacturing Process

 - Tests on on-load tap-changer.

-- Oil pressure test on transformer to check against leakages past joints and gaskets.
+- Oil pressure test on the transformer to check against leakages past joints and gaskets.